There’s nothing like pregnancy for old wives’ tales. Here’s what to believe – and what to take with a pinch of salt (or gherkin, craving dependent).

 Several risk factors for morning sickness include having twins or triplets, or a history of morning sickness in previous pregnancies.
-Gender has nothing to do with it (NHS Choices, 2018b).
+Your baby's sex has nothing to do with it (NHS Choices, 2018b).

 ‘You shouldn’t eat spicy food during pregnancy.’

 The verdict: Myth.
-It’s a myth that spicy foods can burn the baby’s eyes, resulting in blindness, or causing miscarriages.
+It’s a myth that spicy foods can burn the baby’s eyes, resulting in blindness, or causes miscarriages.
 None of that is true.

 The only reason to avoid spicy food is if you’re suffering from heartburn, when the spice could make it worse (NHS Choices, 2017).
 Other than that, go and order that Friday night jalfrezi.

 ‘Your sense of smell and taste changes when you’re pregnant.’

 The verdict: True.
 One of the changes that you can notice during early pregnancy is that your senses are heightened.
 You might hate the idea of certain foods or drinks that you loved before.
 Some women even notice a strange metallic taste in their mouth and others have a much stronger sense of smell than normal (NHS Choices, 2016b).